World's littlest skyscraper: Proposal and blueprints

-The Newby–McMahon Building is a four-story brick building located near the railroad depot in downtown Wichita Falls, constructed in 1906 by Augustus Newby (1855–1909), a director of the Wichita Falls and Oklahoma City Railway Company.
+The Newby–McMahon Building is a four-story brick building located near the railroad depot in downtown Wichita Falls, built in 1906 by Augustus Newby (1855–1909), a director of the Wichita Falls and Oklahoma City Railway Company.
 The oil-rig construction firm of J.D.
 McMahon, a petroleum landman and structural engineer from Philadelphia, was one of seven tenants whose offices were based in the original Newby Building.